Whimsy Stick

 The Full Predatory Sequence: Wolf to Dog

 Every domestic dog carries the same neurological blueprint for predation that wolves do.
 The difference is that thousands of years of selective breeding amplified certain phases and suppressed others depending on what humans needed from each breed.
-But the underlying sequence was never deleted.
+The underlying sequence was never deleted.
 It was edited.

 The original wolf sequence, as described by researchers Raymond and Lorna Coppinger in their foundational work on canine domestication, consists of seven phases.